Zeta integrals, Schwartz spaces and local functional equations: Positive results

-\mysection{Positive results} One may wonder if it is possible to prove anything under this generality.
-Below is a list of local evidences obtained in this article.
+One may wonder if it is possible to prove anything under this generality.
+Below is a list of local evidence obtained in this work.
 Let $F$ be a local field of characteristic zero. \begin{enumerate} \item The minimal requirement: convergence of zeta integrals for $\Re(\lambda) \relgg{X} 0$.
-We prove this for $F$ non-archimedean, $X^+$ wavefront and $\mathscr{E} = \mathscr{L}^\demi$ in Corollary \ref{prop:conv-gg0}.
-The natural idea is to use the assumption that $\Supp(\xi)$ has compact closure in $X(F)$, the smooth asymptotics \cite[\S 5]{SV12} of the coefficients, which makes use of a smooth complete toroidal compactification $X^+ \hookrightarrow \bar{X}$ and the Cartan decomposition for spherical homogeneous spaces.
-One technical point is to make $X^+ \hookrightarrow \bar{X}$ compatible with the geometry of $X$; this issue is addressed in \S\ref{sec:Cartan}.
+We prove this for $F$ non-Archimedean, $X^+$ wavefront and $\mathscr{E} = \mathscr{L}^\demi$ in Corollary \ref{prop:conv-gg0}.
+The natural idea is to use the assumption that $\Supp(\xi)$ has compact closure in $X(F)$, the smooth asymptotics of the coefficients, which make use of a smooth complete toroidal compactification $X^+ \hookrightarrow \bar{X}$, and the Cartan decomposition for spherical homogeneous spaces.
+One technical point is to make $X^+ \hookrightarrow \bar{X}$ compatible with the geometry of $X$, see \S\ref{sec:Cartan}.
+The wavefront assumption is imposed in order to use the smooth asymptotics \cite[\S 5]{SV17}.

-In view of the results in \cite{KSS14,KKSS15}, the archimedean case is probably accessible, but we do not pursue the direction in this article.
-Partial results can be found in \cite{Li16}. \item The case where $X$ is a $F$-regular prehomogeneous vector space.
-Indeed, this is the only case with complete definitions of Schwartz space, \Transition and Poisson formulas.
+For partial results in the Archimedean case, we refer to \cite{Li18}. \item The case where $X$ is a $F$-regular prehomogeneous vector space.
+Indeed, this is the only case with complete definitions of Schwartz space, model transition and Poisson formulas.
 Another reason is that the difficulty of choosing $\Schw$ often comes from the singularities of $X$, whereas non-singular affine spherical $G$-varieties are fibered in prehomogeneous vector spaces --- this fact is due to Luna, see \cite[Theorem 2.1]{KV06}.